Early Childhood Education

 Upon completion of this course, the student will be able to:

-- Assess personal experiences to inform and guide future teaching and collaborative practices.
+- Evaluate student teaching experiences to guide future teaching and collaborative practices

 ECE 322 Promoting Children's Social Competence